 With prior arrangement, we are happy to show anyone around who would like to see our performance spaces during a quieter time, to familiarise themselves with areas, ask questions and to resolve any potential concerns they may have in advance of their visit.
 We will do our best to make reasonable adjustments so everyone can access MAC.

-Assistance dogs are welcome in the public and performance spaces, and MAC is happy to provide bowls of water, which are usually outside in the terraced seating area leading to Cannon Hill Park.
+Assistance dogs are welcome in our public and performance spaces and may also accompany course bookers as required.
+MAC is happy to provide water bowls, usually found on our Outdoor Terrace leading to Cannon Hill Park.

 Emergency Call buttons

 These are located throughout the building at safe refuge points, and can be used to request assistance from a member of staff in an emergency.

 All front-facing staff have been trained to operate ‘Evacusafe’ chairs.

 MAC strives to make as much of its artistic programme accessible to a wide range of customers, by scheduling events and performances catering for various requirements, as outlined below.

 We encourage all visiting companies and film distributors to provide signed, captioned and audio described performances, to help their work reach as wide an audience as possible, but the supply of these services is often dependent on the external companies.

 MAC also makes an effort to programme work that celebrates the art of disabled artists and the lives of disabled people, and regularly engages artists with disabilities and companies supporting disabled artists.
 We also commission work that considers access needs, integrating Makaton, BSL, audio description and sensory stimulus.

 MAC has formed partnerships with various organisations and specialists to support our work and ambition.